-Connecting Students to Water Policy and Management in Practice g b important component Tucson Water's water supply portfolio and overall groundwater management strategy.
-In addition, students visited Central Arizona Project's Twin Peaks Pumping Station, where they saw the CAP canal and the pumps that push water uphill.
-They also visited Pima County's new Agua Nueva Reclamation Facility, which replaced the old (and smelly!)
+Connecting Students to Water Policy and Management in Practice an important component of Tucson Water's water supply portfolio and overall groundwater management strategy.
+In addition, the students visited Central Arizona Project's Twin Peaks Pumping Station, where they saw the CAP canal and the pumps that push water uphill.
+They also visited Pima County's new Agua Nueva Reclamation Water Facility, which replaced the old (and smelly!)
 Roger Road Wastewater Treatment Plant and where they saw modern lab facilities used for water quality monitoring.
-In addition to packing all of this into a one-day field trip, a lunch hosted by BKW Farms provided the group with an opportunity to hear about how growers in the region have re-introduced production of organic White Sonora Wheat, originally brought to the region in late 17th century.
+In addition to packing all of and-PDP)